 Vitamin E provides natural sun protection.
 This vitamin neutralizes harmful free radicals, caused by sun exposure, so they can't damage your skin.
 Neutralizing harmful free radicals means vitamin E protects you against sun damage, the main culprit for premature aging.

-But of course, this info doesn't mean we can ditch sunscreens anytime soon.
+But of course, this info doesn't mean we can ditch the sunscreen anytime soon.
 Think of vitamin E as an icing on top when it comes to sun protection.

 Along with cosmetic benefits, pomegranate offers you skin cancer prevention.